 If you've completed your studies

 You need to provide copies of your degree certificates and formal transcripts of your academic record.
 This should include full details of the degrees, classifications, grades you've obtained and the modules/units you have taken.

 If you have taken a qualification in a non-English-speaking country, you must provide the documents in their original language, accompanied by a formally certified translation into English.

 If you've not yet finished your studies

-If you're still registered for your current course, or your undergraduate or postgraduate results are still pending, please provide an interim transcript of your results to date.
+If you're still registered for your current course, or your undergraduate or postgraduate results are still pending, you should provide an interim transcript of your results to date.